Steam locomotive: United States

 Before the arrival of British imports, some domestic steam locomotive prototypes were built and tested in the United States, including John Fitch's miniature prototype.
+An early working model of a steam rail locomotive was designed and constructed by steamboat pioneer John Fitch in the US during 1794.
+Some sources claim Fitch's model was operable already by the 1780s and that he demonstrated his locomotive to George Washington.
+His steam locomotive used interior bladed wheels guided by rails or tracks.
+The model still exists at the Ohio Historical Society Museum in Columbus, US.
 A prominent full sized example was Col. John Steven's "steam wagon" which was demonstrated on a loop of track in Hoboken, New Jersey in 1825.

 Many of the earliest locomotives for commercial use on American railroads were imported from Great Britain, including first the Stourbridge Lion and later the John Bull.
 However, a domestic locomotive-manufacturing industry was soon established.
 In 1830, the Baltimore and Ohio Railroad's Tom Thumb, designed by Peter Cooper, was the first commercial US-built locomotive to run in America; it was intended as a demonstration of the potential of steam traction rather than as a revenue-earning locomotive.
 The DeWitt Clinton, built in 1831 for the Mohawk and Hudson Railroad, was a notable early locomotive.

 As of 2021, the original John Bull was on static display in the National Museum of American History in Washington, D.C.
 The replica is preserved at the Railroad Museum of Pennsylvania.